Fill your College Details

 1. Debugging Issues

-Debugging can be time-consuming; use developer tools, console logs, and systematic troubleshooting methods to resolve bugs.
+Debugging might take long amounts of time; apply developer tools, console logs, and systematic troubleshooting steps to solve bugs.

 2. Managing Dependencies

-Manage third-party libraries with tools like npm or Yarn to ensure compatibility and avoid conflicts between packages.
+You will have to manage third-party libraries with tools like npm or Yarn to visually check for compatibility or conflicts between packages.

 3. Deployment Challenges